ppotturi/adp-aso-helm-library/README.md

 serviceBusNamespaceName: <string>         --Name of the service bus
 postgresResourceGroupName: <string>       --Name of the Postgres server resource group
 postgresServerName: <string>              --Name of the postgres server
+teamMIPrefix: <string>                    --Prefix used for ManageIdentity/UserAssignedIdentity resource name
+serviceName: <string>                     --Service name.
+Suffix used for ManageIdentity/UserAssignedIdentity resource name
+teamResourceGroupName: <string>           --Team ResourceGroup Name where team resources are created.
 ```

 ### NameSpace Queue